June Squibb: Early appearances

 Squibb worked at The Muny and trained with HB Studio.
 In 1951, she moved to Cleveland to sing and dance at the Cleveland Play House and starred in productions such as Marseilles, The Play's the Thing, Goodbye, My Fancy, The Heiress, Detective Story, Antigone, Ladies in Retirement and Bloomer Girl.
 In the late 1950s, she and her second husband, Charles Kakatsakis, moved to New York City to pursue careers on Broadway.

-She played Dulcie in the 1958 off-Broadway The Boy Friend and starred in the 1959 Off-Broadway revival of Lend an Ear.
+In 1958, she played Dulcie in the off-Broadway The Boy Friend and starred in the 1959 Off-Broadway revival of Lend an Ear.
 She replaced Electra for her Broadway debut in the original production of Gypsy: A Musical Fable.
 Squibb appeared in the 1968 Broadway version of The Happy Time.
 The musical was nominated for the Tony Award for Best Musical.
 She did modeling work for romance novels, and performed on road tours and cruise ships, and worked as Santa Claus’s helper at Christmas in the shopping malls.

 In 1985, Squibb received her SAG/AFTRA card after appearing in an episode of CBS Schoolbreak Special.
-Five years later she made her big screen debut playing a supporting role in the romantic comedy film Alice by Woody Allen.
-During the 1990s, Squibb also played supporting and minor parts in the films Scent of a Woman (1992), The Age of Innocence (1993), In & Out (1997) and Meet Joe Black (1998).
+In 1990, she made her big screen debut playing a supporting role in the romantic comedy film Alice by Woody Allen.
+In the 1990s, Squibb played supporting and minor parts in the films Scent of a Woman (1992), The Age of Innocence (1993), In & Out (1997) and Meet Joe Black (1998).
 In 2020, she appeared in the 1995 Broadway play Sacrilege.
 On television, she had a recurring role in the ABC daytime soap opera All My Children and made guest starring appearances on prime time series, such as Law & Order, ER, Just Shoot Me!, Judging Amy, Two and a Half Men and Curb Your Enthusiasm.

 In 2002, Squibb co-starred opposite Jack Nicholson in the comedy-drama film About Schmidt playing his wife.
 After this role, she appeared in films Far from Heaven (2002), Welcome to Mooseport (2004), and Just Add Water (2008).
 From 2005 to 2007, she had a recurring role in the CBS crime series Ghost Whisperer, and from 2008 to 2009 played Pearl on the CBS soap opera, The Young and the Restless.
 She also appeared in the made-for-television films A Stranger's Heart (2007) and Shark Swarm (2008) and guest-starred on The Middle, Castle and Mike & Molly.
 In 2011, she played Stella Gordon in Dividing the Estate at the Dallas Theater Center and received standout reviews.